Skylake-dev/Notes/Machine Learning/Machine Learning.md

 Find a new set of features that performs well and encodes (almost) all the information of the starting features.
 The advantage is that the resulting set is way smaller than the orginal one so the dimensionality of the problem is greatly reduced.
 We will see Principal Component Anlaysis (PCA).

 ##### PCA (unsupervised approach)
 Project the original feature space into a subspace that accounts for most of the variance of the input.
 The idea is that input features with low variance are less important in determing the final outcome.
-In this particular analysis the new features are a linear combination of the starting one.
+In this particular analysis the new features are a linear combination of the starting ones.

 How can we compute the new features?
 - compute the average of our data `x`
 - build covariance matrix `S`
 ![PCA_covariance_matrix](assets/PCA_covariance_matrix.png)
-- compute eigenvectors `ei` and eigenvalues `λi`
+- compute eigenvectors `e_i` and eigenvalues `λ_i`
 - sort eigenvectors by their eignevalues
-- the first principal component is the one with the largest eigenvalue, the second is the one with the second largest eignvalues, ...
+- the first principal component is the one with the largest eigenvalue, the second is the one with the second largest eignvalue, ...
-- the proportion of variance caputered by each eigenvector is the ration between its eigenvalue and the sum of all eignvalues
+- the proportion of variance captured by each eigenvector is the ratio between its eigenvalue and the sum of all eignvalues
 ![PCA_variance_eigenvector](assets/PCA_variance_eigenvector.png)

 - the eigenvectors create a new space (they are an orthogonal basis) in which we can work, we select the first `k` eigenvector and project the initial data on the new space determined by those vector.